-Data Visualization is a great way to simplify the complexity of understanding relationships among data.
-The Sankey Diagram is one such powerful technique to visualize the association of data elements.
-Originally, Sankey diagrams were named after Irish Captain Matthew Henry Phineas Riall Sankey, who used this type of diagram in 1898 in a classic figure showing the energy efficiency of a steam engine.
+Sankey diagrams are named after Irish captain Matthew Henry Phineas Riall Sankey, who used this type of diagram in 1898 in a classic figure showing the energy efficiency of a steam engine.
 Today, Sankey diagrams are used for presenting data flows and data connections across various disciplines.
+The Sankey diagram can be exported as an image.